sjanhunen/dokimazo/papers/one-question.rst

    - God reveals mysteries to us so we can understand His heart, not so we can explain complex Bible passages
    - Christ's obedience to the Father was the wisdom and power of God.
 He wanted what God wanted.
    - Doing everything heartily means doing it from the heart!

+Compare the covenants to the Mystery.
+The Mystery is really about an even bigger purpose than any covenant.
+Think about what is said about the heart in both.
+Which is more?
+Which is greater?
+Who is being witnessed to with the Mystery versus Israel's role as priests?

 Is the central prayer in Ephesians the only prayer that specifically talks about Christ dwelling in our hearts?